[Update] Amazon Bedrock AgentCore Managed Harness has been released in preview!

 Custom environment Default Environment / Container URI / Dockerfile

-Memory Memory configuration
+Memory Memory settings

 Advanced settings Tools / Authentication / Network / Lifecycle / Execution limits / Truncation / Session Storage